 Cost is a very important driver in almost all IoT projects.
 The business case for an IoT product often hinges on the total system cost as it relates to incremental revenue or cost savings generated by the system.

-However, optimizing hardware and connectivity for cost is a difficult and time consuming effort on its own.
+However, optimizing hardware and connectivity for the cost is a difficult and time-consuming effort on its own.
 Teams are often forced by management to come to the table (sometimes as early as the ideation phase) with solutions where the costs are highly constrained.

 There’s a tremendous amount of learning that will happen once real IoT products get in front of customers and the sales team.
 This feedback will be invaluable in shaping the release product.
 Anything you do to delay or complicate getting to this feedback cycle will slow getting the product to market.